Kurds in Iran: Cross-border interaction after 1979

 After the Iranian revolution in 1979, political infighting among Kurds increased and KDPI and Komala fought over political and spatial influence in Iranian Kurdistan as they were fighting Iran together.
 In the 1980s, the two political and military groups had become powerful and cross-border interaction was therefore less important.

-Separatism
+Separatism or autonomy

-Kurdish separatism in Iran or the Kurdish–Iranian conflict is an ongoing, long running, separatist dispute between the Kurdish opposition in Western Iran and the governments of Iran, lasting since the emergence of Reza Shah Pahlavi in 1918.
+Kurdish separatism in Iran or the Kurdish–Iranian conflict is an ongoing, long running dispute for full or partial autonomy between the Kurdish opposition in Western Iran and the governments of Iran, lasting since the emergence of Reza Shah Pahlavi in 1918.

 During the Iranian revolution, Kurdish nationalist political parties were unsuccessful in attracting support, who at that time had no interest in autonomy.
-However, since the 1990s, Kurdish nationalism in the region has grown, partly due to outrage at the government's violent suppression of Kurdish activism.
+Since the 1990s, Kurdish nationalism in the region grew, partly due to anger at the government's violent suppression of Kurdish activism.